Coarse geometry of the fire retaining property and group splittings: Preliminaries

-\item A discrete proper metric space $X$ is \emph{uniformly proper} if there is a function $g\colon \N \to \N$ such that for any $x\in X$ the ball $B_X(x,n)$ has cardinality at most $g(n)$.
-If $X$ and $Y$ are quasi-isometric discrete uniformly proper metric spaces then $\growth (X) = \growth (Y)$ (\emph{quasi-isometry} is defined in Subsection~\ref{subsec:quasiiso} below). \end{enumerate} \end{remark}
+\item A locally finite metric space $X$ is \emph{uniformly locally finite} if there is a function $g\colon \N \to \N$ such that for any $x\in X$ the ball $B_X(x,n)$ has cardinality at most $g(n)$.
+If $X$ and $Y$ are quasi-isometric uniformly locally finite metric spaces then $\growth (X) = \growth (Y)$ (the defintion of \emph{quasi-isometry} is recalled in Subsection~\ref{subsec:quasiiso} below). \end{enumerate} \end{remark}